iZotope/max_vst_renderer/README.md

-# Simple Node JS Server using Express #

-To use make sure you have `node` installed, then
+# max_vst_renderer

+A Max patch that runs a `Node.js` server to process render requests to a bank of VST plugins.

+## Setup

 ```
-cd phoenixverbrenderer
+cd max\_vst\_renderer
 npm install
-npm run start
 ```

-# Attribution #
+## Run

+Open _vst\_renderer.maxpat_.

+## Customize

+If you require mappings from parameter names in HTTP requests to VST plugin parameter names, edit _server.js_ and modify the `paramNameMappings` object.

+To customize the VST plug-in being used, edit _pvr.poly.maxpat_ and change the argument to the `vst~` object from "PhoenixVerb.vst" to the name of our your desired plug-in.

+## License and Attribution

+Copyright (c) 2019 iZotope, Inc.  All rights reserved.

+See LICENSE.md for copying information.

 Please cite the following paper when using this code for your project:

-Andy Sarroff and Roth Michaels, “Blind Arbitrary Reverb Matching,” submitted to the *Proceedings of the 23rd International Conference on Digital Audio Effects (DAFx-20).*
+Andy Sarroff and Roth Michaels, "Blind Arbitrary Reverb Matching," submitted to the *Proceedings of the 23rd International Conference on Digital Audio Effects (DAFx-20).*